weberam2/ReproducibleManuscriptTalk/Readme.md

 This is the presentation on Reproducible Manuscripts.

+You have two options for viewing:

-Load the `ReproducibleManuscripts.html` file to properly view
+1. Clone this repository and load the `ReproducibleManuscripts.html` file in your favourite browser

+2. View the `ReproducibleManuscripts.pdf` file